FRequently asked questions

 "It is the position of the American Dietetic Association that appropriately planned vegetarian diets, including total vegetarian or vegan diets, are healthful, nutritionally adequate, and may provide health benefits in the prevention and treatment of certain diseases.
 Well-planned vegetarian diets are appropriate for individuals during all stages of the life cycle, including pregnancy, lactation, infancy, childhood, and adolescence, and for athletes."

-By eating a well-planned vegan diet with the majority of your calories coming from whole plant foods (and eating enough calories for your body), you should be fully able to have a healthy vegan diet.
+By eating a well-planned vegan diet with the majority of your calories coming from whole plant foods (and not over or under eating), you can have a healthy vegan diet.
 Of course it is necessary to be aware of the nutrients in your foods to make sure you are getting everything you need, but that is not exclusive to a vegan diet.
 There are some people who have health conditions which make it extremely hard to eat vegan, or even impossible, so if you have Crohn’s Disease or IBS or anything that makes a large group of foods difficult to eat or completely off limits, its best to consult your doctor.

 Why shouldn't we eat meat + fish?

 There are many reasons not to consume these products.
 Starting with health, according to the World Health Organization, processed meats cause cancer and red meats probably cause cancer.
 A diet free of meat can not only reduce risk of heart disease but reverse it as well.
 It can also lower your risk of type 2 diabetes.

 Then there are the environmental issues that come with consuming these products.
 Animal agriculture is destroying our land, air, and water.
 Check out this infographic to see how animal products effect climate change, deforestation, species extinction, and more.